isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Initialization of a variable declared `auto` with a single value `{v}` had surprising results until recently:
+Initialization of a variable declared using `auto` with a single value, e.g., `{v}`, had surprising results until recently:

     auto x1 {7};        // x1 is an int with the value 7
     auto x2 = {7};      // x2 is an initializer_list<int> with an element 7